rossedward-arch/ml-generative-energy-design/docs/phd_proposal.md

 ## Data and Ethics Considerations

-- **Data**: Climate data (UKCP18) is open-access.
-Access to monitored building data will be requested via ECCI or partner organizations.
+- **Data**: UKCP18 climate data is open-access.
+Access to monitored building and occupancy data will be coordinated via ECCI and partner organizations.
-- **Ethics**: By embedding explainability into AI workflows, the project supports ethical, transparent, and responsible AI design decisions.
+- **Ethics**: The project promotes ethical, transparent, and responsible AI by embedding explainability and human-in-the-loop processes to mitigate black-box decision-making risks and support equitable design outcomes.

 ---